lrdj/devD/_posts/2021-03-16-Vision-canvas-workshop-tool.md

 ---
 layout: 2023/post
 title: "The Vision Canvas"

-subtitle: "Should I build a vision canvas with my stakeholders?"
+subtitle: "Should I build a vision canvas with my stakeholders?
+Getting everyone aligned on vision and purpose is a foundation for successful transformation"

-featured_image: /i/vision-workshops/workshop-team.jpg
+hero_image: /i/vision-workshops/workshop-team.jpg
+hero_image_alt: >
+  In retros, team members attending this in-person workshop described it as fun and rewarding.
+The requirement to be 'leaning forward' at all times means the sessions were also exhausting, but in a good way:-)

+intro: >
+  "In the time I've been here, I have not yet heard a clearly expressed product vision, roadmap or strategy"

+categories:
+  - Enterprise software
+  - User research
+  - Innovation
+  - Transformation
+  - Culture

 tags:
   - Strategy
   - Vision
- - "Business Design"
- - "Service Design"

-intro: >
-  "In the time I've been here, I have not yet heard a clearly expressed product vision, roadmap or strategy"

-category:
- - business design
+  - Business design
- - innovation
+  - Service design
   - org design
   - organisational culture
- - transformation

 ---